SoftUni-Internal/interactive-content/09-Text Processing/02-Manipulating-Strings-RO.md

 [tests]
 [test open]
 [input]
-A small sentence with some words small
+censoredWords('A small sentence with some words', 'small') [/input]
-[/input]
 [output]
 A \*\*\*\*\* sentence with some words